-Most certainly he is, he has relatively lower demand for materials and at the same time has high level spirituality.
-He is spiritually, emotionally and socially rich.
+Most certainly he is, he has a relatively lower demand for materials and at the same time has high-level spirituality.
+He is spiritually, emotionally, and socially rich.

-Recently I became more emotionally richer and felt my salary just doubled, when I started remitting money to my parents back in India.
+Recently I became more emotionally richer and felt my salary just doubled when I started remitting money to my parents back in India.

 One Cent At A Time also has the same philosophy, the word cent doesn’t mean only money, it means value.

 This blog is not about becoming rich monetarily alone.
-It has all the aspects and poly morphs of the word rich.
+It has all the aspects and polymorphs of the word rich.

 One Cent At A Time is my journey towards being rich by finding what I want.

-My blog is in pursuit of happiness for my readers and I that too for life long.
-No happiness is real happiness, unless it’s long-lived.
+My blog is in pursuit of happiness for my readers and me that too for life long.
+No happiness is real happiness unless it’s long-lived.

 Be happy one cent at a time, be rich one cent at a time, be social one cent at a time be spirited one cent at a time.

-Let me ask you..if you have tons of money in bank, you have enough power and influence in the society you live in, would you feel richer?
+Let me ask you..if you have tons of money in the bank, you have enough power and influence in the society you live in, would you feel richer?
 Please leave comments.